 Talking Matters Team of Consultants

 Are you looking for someone to support you in helping your child develop communication skills and reach their potential with learning?
 Our speech pathologists, occupational therapists, disability consultants and admin team are all passionate about children's development.
 The team work with children and families to develop skills and learning across a broad range of areas.
 Contact us to see how our friendly team can partner with you and your child to help your child reach their potential.

 Jodie has a wealth of experience in administration and operations.
-In 2013 she completed her Diploma in Business Management and fulfills a vital role managing the many administrative requirements of the practice.
+In 2013 she completed her Diploma in Business Management and fulfills a vital role managing the many operational requirements of the practice.
 Jodie manages client services, the admin team, accounts, resources for clients, facilities, technology, first aid and more.
 She is extremely busy ensuring everything runs as smoothly as possible.
 Her role ensures clients experience a professional service from booking and beyond and that clinicians are supported so they can get on with their job of providing high quality services.

 Ba Spath (Hons) MSPA CPSP